captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ## ANNA:
 You got that?
 ---
-It flashes its lights twice.
----
 ## ANNA:
-Yes, you understand what I’m saying?
+Yes, you understand what I’m talking about?
 ---
 ## ANNA:
 Wow.
 Okay.
 Cool.